PhilippW73/Constructor-Hangman/README.md

 Rules:
 (1) User has to guess a word.
 Topic is movies

-(2) In order to guess the whole word, user is able to guess one letter per round (2) 15 Guesses possible
+(2) In order to guess the whole word, user is able to guess one letter per round

+(2) 9 Guesses possible

 (3) If one letter is chosen correctly:
 		- Letter will show up
+		- Guesses --> remains the same
+		- Game continues

+(4) If one letter is chosen incorrectly:
+		- underlines will stay
-		- Guesses left -1
+		- Guesses -1
 		- Game continues

 (4) If no more guesses are possible